 He was not the first to react, however.

-“Oh, Yanli,” his mother said from her end of the tent, rising to her feet with her maid’s help and walking quickly to where the group in purple robes was dismounting their horses.
+“Oh, Yanli,” his mother said from her end of the tent, rising to her feet with her handmaiden’s help and walking quickly to where the group in purple robes was dismounting their horses.